-- Identify the trees adjacent to the proposed works. - Assess the current health and condition of the subject trees. - Evaluate the significance of the subject trees and assess their suitability for retention.
+- Identify the trees within and adjacent to the proposed construction footprint. - Assess the current health and condition of the subject trees. - Assess the potential impacts of the development on the subject trees. - Evaluate the significance of the subject trees and assess their suitability for retention.